Comet PoE (GL-RM1PE) Control Panel Guide¶

 Apps Center¶

-In the control panel, navigate to Apps Center, the integrated applications can be found here.
+In the control panel, navigate to Apps Center.
+The integrated applications can be found here.

 Tailscale¶